[Skip to Content]

 The Pharmacology Department faculty and staff serve the dual Institutional missions of research and education.

 Our research programs emphasize mammalian systems and translation to the clinic.
-Specific focus areas are molecular pharmacology, drug development and delivery, nanomedicine, cancer biology and therapeutics, cardiovascular science, epilepsy, metabolic disease, wound healing, sepsis, immunotherapy and cell signaling (for details, see individual Faculty members' webpages under the Research or Faculty and Staff tabs).
-These programs are strongly supported by extramural funding, primarily from NIH.
+Specific focus areas are molecular pharmacology, drug development and delivery, nanomedicine, cardiovascular science, cancer biology and therapeutics, epilepsy, metabolic disease, wound healing, sepsis, immunotherapy and cell signaling (for details, see individual Faculty members' webpages under the Research or Faculty and Staff tabs).
+These programs are strongly supported by extramural funding, primarily from NIH and DoD.
 Collaborations with other Departments are encouraged and promoted.
-Notably, Dr Juntao Luo has recently helped establish SIRC—the Sepsis Interdisciplinary Research Center—to develop novel, nanotechnology-based therapeutics to target sepsis (See the recent article about Dr Luo and the SIRC website).
+Notably, Dr Juntao Luo has helped establish SIRC—the Sepsis Interdisciplinary Research Center—to develop novel, nanotechnology-based therapeutics to target sepsis (See articles about the SIRC website, and about Dr Luo here and here).

-In recent years, a priority has been the recruitment of talented Assistant Professors conducting high quality research to advance and perpetuate the Department's legacy of excellence: in 2019 Dr. David Auerbach (cardiovascular, epilepsy) and Dr Nori Urao (wound healing, metabolic diseases) were recruited (please visit the recent podcast and grant announcement regarding Dr Auerbach and the feature on Dr Urao).
-Dr Yamin Li (lipid nanoparticles, drug delivery) joined the Department in early 2022, and a new search is underway in late 2022.
+In recent years, a priority has been the recruitment of talented faculty conducting high quality research to advance and perpetuate the Department's legacy of excellence.
+In 2019 Dr David Auerbach (cardiovascular, epilepsy) and Dr Nori Urao (wound healing, metabolic diseases) were recruited (please visit the podcast and grant announcements here and here regarding Dr Auerbach, and also the feature on Dr Urao).
+Dr Yamin Li (lipid nanoparticles, drug delivery) joined the Department in 2022, and in 2024, Dr Nathan Tucker (cardiac genomics) and Dr Sarea Wang (cardiac regeneration) were recruited.

 Location: 6293 Weiskotten Hall Addition, 750 East Adams Street, Syracuse, NY 13210